 \subsection{Federated Learning}

-Federated learning is a machine learning paradigm which allows clients to collaboratively train a model without sharing raw data \citep{mcmahan2023communicationefficientlearningdeepnetworks}.
-In principle, each client possesses a local dataset and sends weight updates to the server.
-The server then aggregates these weights together to update the global model.
-This approach is very useful to train models on sensitive or private data. \citet{truex19} propose a hybrid federated learning approach that combines differential privacy and secure multiparty computation to enhance privacy protection while maintaining high model accuracy in collaborative machine learning settings.
-The paper presents communication-efficient federated learning strategies through structured low-dimensional updates and compressed sketched updates, achieving a substantial reduction in communication overhead while preserving model accuracy \citep{kon16}. \citet{Sahu2018OnTC} introduce the FedProx framework, which adds a proximal term to FedAvg and provides convergence guarantees to achieve more robust and stable training in the presence of statistical and system heterogeneity across clients.
-Federated learning architectures can use a peer-to-peer approach \citep{yang2019federated}.
-However, our discussion centers on the traditional server-client model, in which a central server periodically aggregates updates from multiple clients.
-While most federated learning works are concerned with learning deep neural networks, our work focuses on understanding the theory and implementation of federated system identification of nonlinear dynamical systems.
+Federated learning is a machine learning paradigm which allows clients to collaboratively train a model while preserving data privacy \cite{mcmahan2023communicationefficientlearningdeepnetworks}.
+Each client possesses a local dataset and sends weight updates to the server.
+The server then aggregates these weights and updates the global model.
+The method presented by \cite{truex19} is a hybrid federated learning approach that combines differential privacy and secure multi-party computation to enhance privacy protection while maintaining high model accuracy.
+Communication-efficient federated learning strategies through structured low-dimensional updates and compressed sketched updates may achieve a substantial reduction in communication overhead while preserving model accuracy \cite{kon16}.
+The work of\cite{Sahu2018OnTC} introduces the FedProx framework, which adds a proximal term to FedAvg and provides convergence guarantees to achieve more robust and stable training in the presence of statistical and system heterogeneity across clients.
+Federated learning architectures can use a peer-to-peer approach \cite{yang2019federated}, however, our discussion focuses on the traditional server-client model, in which a central server periodically aggregates updates from multiple clients.
+Although most federated learning works are concerned with learning deep neural networks, our work focuses on understanding the theory and implementation of federated system identification of nonlinear dynamical systems.